phalcon/documentation/docs/views.md

 ```

 ### Simple Rendering
-You can also use the much smaller [Phalcon\Mvc\View\Simple][mvc-view-simple] as a stand-alone component.
+You can also use the much smaller [Phalcon\Mvc\View\Simple][mvc-view-simple] as a stand alone component.
 This component is extremely useful when you want to render a template that is not always tied to your application structure.
 An example is rendering HTML code required by emails.

 ```php
 <?php